kristjanjansen/riga/slides.md

 # About me

-I am currently working in **Proekspert**, a data science company building the best possible user experience for AI development.
+I am working for **Proekspert**, a data science company building the best possible user experience for AI development.

 https://proekspert.ee